Doctor insights on:

 - Talk to a doctor live online for free

 - Is vision changes a symptom of amblyopia?

 - Ask a doctor a question free online

 - Crystal meth crossed eyes

-- Is burning mouth and eyes a symptom of lupus?
+- Is eyes wander a symptom of amblyopia?